Jacobo149/Block_Simulation/README.md

 # Block_Simulation

-Goal is a learning tool with a command line interface.
+Learning tool with a command line interface.

-Can make project more and more like the real thing with more features added over time.
+## How to Run
+- Download Repository

 ### Current Todo:
 Make random workload generator, tracks id, nonce, etc. (Search how these work)